unoplatform/uno.extensions/doc/Overview/Reactive/overview.md

 MVUX stands for **M**odel-**V**iew-**U**pdate e**X**tended.

-In MVU the **model** represents the state of the application and is passed into the **view** function.
+In MVU the **model** represents the state of the application and is displayed by the **view**.
 Input from the user triggers an **update** to the model.
 MVU is also referred to as the [Elm Architecture](https://en.wikipedia.org/wiki/Elm_(programming_language)#The_Elm_Architecture).

-MVUX **extend**s MVU with a powerful toolset that makes it possible to define the state of the application using immutable models (instead of mutable viewmodels used in an MVVM style application) whilst still leveraging the data binding capabilities of the Uno Platform.
+MVUX **extend**s MVU with a powerful toolset that makes it possible to define the state of the application using immutable models
+(instead of mutable ViewModels used in an MVVM style application) whilst still leveraging the data binding capabilities of the Uno Platform.

 ## Example

-In the following example we use an IFeed to display the current temperature loaded asynchronously from a weather service.
+In the following example we use an `IFeed<WeatherInfo>` to display the current temperature loaded asynchronously from a weather service.

 The entity containing the current temperature is `WeatherInfo`: